 HIS471, 472 Research I, II (4, 4)

 Research into topic of mutual faculty and student interest.
-For honors program, students present thesis, methodology, annotated research bibliography and plan for project in middle of fall term.
+For honors program, student presents thesis, methodology, annotated research bibliography and plan for project by middle of fall term.
 Oral presentation and defense of thesis as well as final written paper required in spring term.
 Prerequisite: permission of instructor.

 HIS491 Advanced Seminar: American History (4)

 Reading and research in American history using both historiographic and primary sources.
 Offered fall term.
 Topics include Postwar Presidents, 1945–1974 and Post-Watergate Presidents, 1974–2000.
 Check with instructor.
 Designated as repeatable with different topic.